Winterbourne Abbas: The church

 The parish church is dedicated to St Mary and is a Grade I listed building, being inscribed in the register on 26 January 1956.
 The church is built from coursed rubble stone and flint, dressed with local stone from Ham Hill, Somerset and the Ridgeway.
 The roof is slate and the tower, at the west end, has three stages and is supported by buttresses.
 The oldest parts of the church are the thirteenth century nave and the chancel, the chancel having been rebuilt in the fourteenth century.
 In the fifteenth century, the nave was widened to the north and the tower and rood stair installed.
 In the sixteenth century the entrance to the former south chapel was blocked, and in the seventeenth century, the porch was added.
 The eighteenth century saw an alteration to the chancel and the addition of buttresses to the nave.
 There is the Royal coat of arms of Charles II dated 1661 on the chancel arch, and the Jacobean gallery is carved with the date 1701.
 South of the Sanctuary there is a piscina from about 1320 with a pyramidal hood and canopy supported by two figures.

+Politics

+After 2019 structural changes to local government in England, Winterbourne Abbas is part of the Winterborne and Broadmayne ward which elects 1 member to Dorset Council.